mymmrac/telego-docs/content/docs/introduction/quick-start.md

 fmt.Printf("Bot user: %+v\n", botUser)
 ```

-> If everything was properly configured you should see your bot user printed.
+> If everything was properly configured, you should see your bot user printed.

 Get updates from Telegram via long pulling (not recommend, more [here](/docs/helpers/updates-long-pulling)).